Escalating Mideast violence bears hallmarks of 2014 Gaza war

 The death toll in Gaza rose to 35 Palestinians, including 12 children and three women, according to the Health Ministry.
 Some 233 people were wounded.
 Five Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.

-The Israeli military said Palestinian militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
+The Israeli military said militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
+The military said it also shot down a drone that entered Israel from Gaza.
+Lt.
+Col. Jonathan Conricus, a military spokesman, said two infantry brigades were sent to the area, indicating preparations for a possible ground invasion.

 Samah Haboub, a mother of four in Gaza, said she was thrown across her bedroom in a “moment of horror” by an airstrike on an apartment tower next door.
 She and her children, aged three to 14, ran down the stairway of their apartment block along with other residents, many of them screaming and crying.